Briggs Automotive Company: Innovation

-Lightweight Technology
+Lightweight technology

-BAC is known for its research and development into lightweight automotive technology, especially for the use of graphene in the car body.
+BAC conducts research and development into lightweight automotive technology, especially for the use of graphene in the car body.

-Combining graphene within carbon fiber enhances the structural properties of carbon to result in fewer sheets being needed to meet functional performance targets.
-With BAC Mono and Mono R panels, the addition of graphene ensured panels required two sheets of carbon fiber, rather than three.
+Combining graphene within carbon fibre enhances the structural properties of carbon to result in fewer sheets being needed to meet functional performance targets.
+With BAC Mono and Mono R panels, the addition of graphene ensured panels required two sheets of carbon fibre, rather than three.

-Overall, a panel set that weighed 41 kg before the use of graphene went on to measure just 32 kg – a 9 kg / 22% weight saving.
+A panel set that weighed 41 kg before the use of graphene weighed 32 kg after use of graphene.

-In 2020, BAC was awarded UK Government funding to undertake its latest nano element R&D project – exploring the use of 'Niobium' in the structure of BAC Mono.
+In 2020, BAC was awarded UK Government funding to undertake its latest nano element R&D project, exploring the use of niobium in the structure of BAC Mono.
+The project is sponsored by CBMM, a manufacturer of niobium products.

-A soft metal, Niobium is a naturally occurring, readily available sustainable element that is ductile, malleable, and highly resistant to corrosion.
-It effectively enhances the mechanical properties (elongation, yield, and tensile strength) of alloy metals and has therefore been used in a wide range of applications in the aerospace, architecture, and energy sectors.

-For BAC, Niobium will enhance the properties of the alloys used in the chassis and suspension systems of the Mono supercar.
-Using Niobium-enhanced alloys will mean less material will be needed to meet structural targets, further reducing weight.

-The project is sponsored by CBMM, the world leader in the production and commercialisation of Niobium products, who are exploring the use of the element in the niche supercar sector for the first time through Mono.

 Mono Owners' Club

-BAC founded the Mono Owners' Club in 2018 to bring like-minded enthusiasts together for unforgettable experiences around the globe.
-BAC says that 'being a Mono owner makes you part of a tight-knit community – a community that has enjoyed phenomenal experiences at the most stunning locations the world has to offer, such as ice driving on Sweden's frozen lakes to exploring the legendary roads of the Isle of Man'.
+BAC founded the Mono Owners' Club in 2018.